-Note: This course is not open to Biochemistry, Biology, Environmental Science or Natural Science Majors.
+This course is not open to Biology, Natural Science, Environmental Science or Biochemistry and Molecular Biology majors.

 Three hours of lecture, one hour of recitation, and two hours of laboratory each week for one semester.
 Five credits.

 BI 108 - Microbiology